 — Kimi Räikkönen Fans (@iceman7news) October 13, 2019

-The final straw came when the 39-year old was reminded of his birthday, on the 17th of October.
+After one particularly disappointing race, he was reminded of his birthday, on the 17th of October.
 With a straight face, he simply flashed a thumbs up and walked away.

 Recently, he spoke about F1 and Pirelli’s inability to run in the wet conditions.
 The Alfa Romeo driver revealed that changes in the tyres meant that cars could no longer run when the tracks were very wet.